Title

 Case Summary (G.R.
 No. 45459)

-Act No. 4052 appropriated P60,000 “for the cost of plates and printing of postage stamps with new designs, and other expenses incident thereto,” and authorized the Director of Posts, with the approval of the Secretary of Public Works and Communications, “to dispose of the whole or any portion of the amount herein appropriated in the manner indicated and as often as may be deemed advantageous to the Government.”
-The Act further provided that unexpended amounts “shall not revert to the Treasury.”
+The Court analyzed Act No. 4052, which appropriated PHP 60,000 “for the cost of plates and printing of postage stamps with new designs, and other expenses incident thereto,” and authorized the Director of Posts, with the approval of the Secretary of Public Works and Communications, to expend the funds “as often as may be deemed advantageous to the Government.”
+The Court observed that the statutory authorization did not contemplate a religious purpose and that the discretionary phrase “advantageous to the Government” did not permit an unconstitutional appropriation or use of public property for sectarian ends.

-Analysis of Purpose, Design, and Incidental Religious Effect
+Court’s Analysis of Purpose Versus Incidental Religious Effect

 ...continue reading